amajji/Streamlit-Dash/README.md

 # 🚀 Repository Structure

 - **README.md :** The top level README for reviewers of this project.
-- **data directory :**  The folder contains the input data for purchase and refinance loans as well as the files used to geocode the adresses of granted loans.
+- **static directory :**  The folder contains the input data for purchase and refinance loans as well as the files used to geocode the adresses of granted loans.
 - **multiapp.py :** The class multiapp is used to create many pages.
 - **requieremnent :** all requiered packages to launch the dashboard.
-- **Others directory :** contains logos used in the readme.
+- **Others directory :** contains images/logos used in the readme.

 # 💥 Demonstration